SYS_CLOCK: 2026-01-21 00:00:00 UTC

 Microscopic diligence often conceals macroscopic disorientation.

-A Chinese student studying in France shared such an experience on social media:
+A student studying in France shared such an experience on social media:

-Her European classmate refused to use AI tools, citing the reason "AI training consumes too much energy and is not environmentally friendly."
-This classmate looked serious, as if making a major moral choice.
+A local classmate refused to use AI tools, citing the reason "AI training consumes too much energy and is not environmentally friendly."
+The person looked serious, as if making a major moral choice.

-How many of the Earth's resources did she herself consume from birth until she had the capacity to ponder this question?
+How many of the Earth's resources has this classmate consumed from birth until having the capacity to ponder this question?

-2. The Static Illusion of the Energy Consumption Account
+2. Static Bias in the Energy Consumption Account

 "ChatGPT's Energy Appetite: The electricity consumed to train GPT-3 is equivalent to the annual consumption of thousands of people"—such headlines are common in Western media.